What is Slow Food?

 Check out the 2015 Greater Olympia Board, elected at the Annual Meeting and Potluck Brunch.
 See Contact Us in the upper left box.

-Board member Celeste Wade asked the folks at the Commons to set aside an educational garden space for Slow Food near the sidewalk in this quarter of a block in downtown Olympia right behind the library (Corner of 9th & Adams).
+Also, board member Celeste Wade asked the folks at the Commons to set aside an educational garden space for Slow Food near the sidewalk in this quarter of a block in downtown Olympia right behind the library (Corner of 9th & Adams).
 The plan is to grow Ark of Taste foods, great tasting foods we need to grow and eat to assure that the seeds/roots will last into the nuture, and provide educational signage.
 Celeste is looking for helpers with this garden and the signage as well as a coordinator to keep us volunteers working together.

 Our local chapter focuses on…